Per Person

 IMPORTANT INFORMATION

 No canyoning experience is required for the recreational course.
-Students must be aged 18 years plus, have good fitness, good swimming ability, confidence with heights and be English speaking.
+Students must be aged 16 years plus, have good fitness, good swimming ability, confidence with heights and be English speaking.
 Minimum numbers apply.
-Payment plans are available with a $500 deposit upon booking and the remaining balance due 30 days prior to the course starting date.
-This product has a 30 day cancellation policy.
-Full payment must be made 30 days prior to course departure and any cancellation inside 30 days is not refundable.
 We reserve the right to amend locations due to weather during the course as necessary.

 6-Day Commercial Canyoning Course in Queenstown, NZ